 A Certified B Corp is a for-profit corporation that has been certified by B Lab, which is a non-profit company that measures a company’s social and environmental performance against the standards in the online B Impact Assessment.

-There are over 1,800 Certified B Corps in over 50 countries across 130 different industries.
+There are over 4,000 Certified B Corps in 77 countries across 153 different industries.

-B Lab’s goal is to build “a global community of Certified B Corporations who meet that highest standards of verified, overall social and environmental performance, public transparency and legal accountability.”
+B Lab’s goal is to build “a global community of Certified B Corporations who meet the highest standards of verified, overall social and environmental performance, public transparency and legal accountability.”

 A Certified B Corporation is a company that has passed B Lab’s certification process, which involves assessing and possibly changing some of its methods in regard to social and environmental performances (i.e., how it treats its employees and how it treats its garbage).

-There are five significant conditions to a Certified B Corporation.
+There are five significant conditions to becoming a Certified B Corporation.
 Although some of these conditions overlap with Benefit Corporations, Certified B Corporations and Benefit Corporations are not the same thing).

 According to B Lab, the five conditions that define a Certified B Corporation are:

 Different types of companies require different types of certification.
 The four categories are: